Skip to contents

 Most of the plotting functions in plotthis support both splitting and faceting.

 The split_by argument is used to split the data and generate multiple plots, and the data in the split_by columns will be used to split the data and generate multiple plots, which will be combined into one plot.
 Those sub-plots are independent of each other, and they have their own scales and guides.
+In addition, the split_by_sep argument is used to concatenate the columns specified in split_by into one column, using the specified separator.
+The palettes/palcolors can be different for each sub-plot using the palette/palcolor argument.

 For faceting, the facet_scales argument is used to control the scales of the facets.
 The facet_wrap function is used when facet_by has one column; otherwise, the facet_grid function is used when facet_by has two columns.